Gnana-sekar/DataEngiineer_tasks/README.md

 6. Generate a new file where mrp is normalized.
 If there is a 0 or a non-float value or the key doesn't exist, make it "NA".

-**Note: Here the json files are downloaded and saved in a local location.
-If you run the code on your PC, please put your file in the file path of the code.**

 I begin by importing some coding dependencies.
 Here I created a class because I use some functions.
 The function method is very easy to read, and since I only use functions.
 #import json